 - Able to maintain continuous enrollment in his or her degree program

-- Current CSU students must meet all of these requirements to be considered
+- Current Waldorf students must meet all of these requirements to be considered

 - Scholarship Recipient will be determined by IABPFF Awards Committee